Table of Contents

 In the fall of 1993, just as the campaign for release of Hoover started getting momentum a parallel thing was taking shape.

-On October 29, 1993, the Chief Judge of the United States District Court for the Northern District of Illinois issued an order authorizing the secret oral interception of communications of Larry Hoover with his visitors at the Vienna Correctional Center.
+The feds approached the Chief Judge of the United States District Court for the Northern District of Illinois to issue an order authorizing the secret interception and recording of oral communications of Larry Hoover with his visitors at the Vienna Correctional Center.
+The Chief Judge accepted the plea and issued the order on October 29, 1993.
 The initial authorization of tapping was for one month only but on December 3, 1993, the Chief Judge extended the order for another 30 days.

-The investigators used special transmitting devices that were hidden in the badge worn by the visitors.
-On December 19, 1993, one of Hoover’s visitors discovered the transmitter in the badge and all interceptions ceased after that.
+The investigators used special miniature transmitting devices that were hidden in the badge worn by the visitors.
+On December 19, 1993, a visitor of of Hoover found the transmitter in the badge and all interceptions ceased after that.

 The tapped recordings revealed to the investigators that Larry Hoover was running the Gangster Disciples group from within the prison system and had expanded his criminal empire to the Midwest and Southeast.

-Upon further investigation, informants revealed that Larry Hoover’s nonprofit organizations were actually fronts for laundering drug money.
-According to the testimonies of Gangster Disciple members, none of the proceeds for any of the so-called charities actually went to helping anyone in need.
+Upon further investigation, informants revealed that Larry Hoover’s nonprofit organizations were in fact fronts for laundering drug money.
+According to the testimonies of Gangster Disciples, none of the proceeds from any of the so-called charities operating under the umbrella of Growth and Development were actually delivered to anyone in need.

-Transfer to Dixon and His Life There (1994)
+Transfer to Dixon Prison and Life There (1994)

-In the fall of 1994 Larry Hoover was transferred out of the Minimum Security Facility in Vienna and into a tighter facility at Dixon Correctional Center, Illinois.
+In the fall of 1994 Larry Hoover was transferred from the Minimum Security Facility in Vienna to the tighter Dixon Correctional Center, Illinois.
 The prison authorities of Illinois knew at that point that the federal investigation was underway and that they had collected incriminating evidence against Larry Hoover.
-It was obvious to them he was about to be indicted.
+It was obvious to them that he was about to be indicted.
 The reason for this transfer can be explained by the fact that it is always a better option to take a high profile criminal like Larry Hoover into federal custody from a more secure facility.

 Larry Hoover’s Indictment (1995)

-On August 31, 1995 after a five year long undercover joint investigation by the Illinois Department of Corrections, Federal Bureau of Investigation, Bureau of Alcohol, Tobacco, Firearms, and Explosives a massive raid was carried out on Gangster Disciples.
+On August 31, 1995 after a five year long undercover joint investigation by the Federal Bureau of Investigation, the Illinois Department of Corrections, Bureau of Alcohol, Tobacco, Firearms, and Explosives a massive raid was carried out on Gangster Disciples.
 More than 250 officers of federal, state, and local authorities participated in that raid called “Operation Headache” and besides Larry Hoover, 21 other members of Gangster Disciples were also arrested from the prison.
 A total of 39 high-ranking Gangster Disciples were indicted in the case.

-Larry Hoover was charged with conspiracy, extortion, money laundering, drug-related offenses and continuing criminal enterprise and was moved by the feds from the Dixon Correctional Center to the Metropolitan Correctional Center in Chicago to stand trial.
+Larry Hoover was charged with conspiracy, money laundering, continuing criminal enterprise and various drug-related offenses.
+He was moved by the feds from the Dixon Correctional Center to the Metropolitan Correctional Center in Chicago to undergo trial.

 About his indictment, Larry Hoover told a journalist that it masked a conspiracy by Chicago Mayor (1989-2011), Richard M. Daley and other officials to halt the GD backed voter registration drives, election campaigning, gang “peace summits,” and protests.
 He claimed himself to be a political prisoner and that the real intent of the federal crackdown was to fuel gang strife in black communities and halt his efforts to redirect gang members toward politics.

 More than 8,000 conversations of Larry Hoover were recorded which were more than 65 hours of tapes.
-Out of that 4 hours of excerpts were used as evidence against Larry Hoover.
-The prosecutors had alleged that Larry Hoover’s gang sold drugs worth $100 million a year in Illinois alone and had recruited 30,000 people in 28 states across the United States.
+Out of that, 4 hours of excerpts were used as evidence against Larry Hoover.
+The prosecutors had alleged that Larry Hoover’s gang sold drugs worth $100 million a year and had recruited 30,000 people in 28 states across the United States.
 They argued that Gangster Disciples had never really ceased to operate as a criminal organization.

 Hoover had argued that if all 65 hours of tapes had been transcribed and presented before the court, he would have been acquitted.
-Hoover’s defense chose not to address the substance of the evidence against him but instead tried to prove that the government recorded his conversations illegally.
+Hoover’s defense lawyers chose not to challenge the substance of the evidence against him but instead tried to prove that the government recorded his conversations illegally.

 Hoover’s lawyers contended that Vienna Correctional Center, where Hoover was prisoned, was located in the Southern District of Illinois and under the law was out of the territorial jurisdiction of the Chief Judge of the United States District Court for the Northern District of Illinois.

 The government lawyers argued that the transmitters sent radio signals to a transceiver located at Vienna.
-The signals were then redirected to a wire room in Chicago, where government agents listened to and tape recorded the conversations.
-They explained that the acquisition of all communications took place in Chicago which is in the Northern District of Illinois.
+The signals were then redirected to a wire room in Chicago, where government agents listened to and recorded the conversations.
+They explained that the acquisition of all communications took place in the precincts of Chicago which is in the Northern District of Illinois.
 The court accepted this argument.

 Larry Hoover’s lawyers also argued that the law was violated when the recorded tapes were not sealed immediately after the expiration of authorized period.
 On that basis they contended that the tapes could not be presented as evidence.
 This argument was also rubbished by the court when federal prosecutors cited a previous judgment.

-Larry Hoover was found guilty on all charges and in May 1997, was sentenced to six additional life terms for continuing his criminal enterprise from the jail.
+Larry Hoover was found guilty on all 40 counts against him and on May 9, 1997, he was sentenced to six additional life terms for running criminal activities from inside the jail.
 He was initially sent to Federal Correctional Institution, Terre Haute, Indiana which is a medium-security prison.
 Later he was transferred to the United States Penitentiary Administrative Maximum Facility in Florence, Freemont County, Colorado (also called ADX) where he is serving his sentence.
-He is kept in solitary confinement for 23 hours a day.
+He is kept in solitary confinement in a 7 feet by 12 feet cell for 23 hours a day.

-Larry Hoover was caught in 2015 communicating with a fellow gang member Anthony Dobbins, imprisoned at the same facility, through an elaborate code hidden in a list of legal cases and deciphered using a pocket dictionary.
-The decoding instructions included discounting words with a “small dash in front,” and only reading words that were to the far left of the page, according to the prosecutors.
+In 2015, Larry Hoover was caught by the prison authorities communicating with a fellow gang member Anthony Dobbins, imprisoned at the same facility.
+The prison authorities alleged that they both used an elaborate code hidden in a list of legal cases and deciphered that using a pocket dictionary.
+The decoding instructions included ignoring words with a “small dash in front,” and only reading words that were at the far left of the page.

-According to the disciplinary report, Hoover denied knowledge of the dictionary found in his cell.
+According to the disciplinary report, Hoover denied any knowledge of the dictionary found in his cell.
 When asked about the incident he told the authorities that he had nothing to do with violating the rules, it was Dobbins who initiated the violation and attempted to involve him.
-On the basis of the disciplinary action, Hoover’s commissary privileges were suspended for 10 months and he was fined $75.
-The disciplinary report was later made a part of indictment in January 2021 of Anthony Dobbins and others.
+On the basis of the disciplinary action, Hoover was fined seventy five dollars and his commissary privileges were suspended for ten months.
+The disciplinary report was later made a part of indictment of Anthony Dobbins and six others in January 2021.

-The new federal indictment of seven GDs suggested Hoover might still be holding power over the Chicago gang he founded.
-The indictment accused the seven state and national leaders of the Gangster Disciples of racketeering conspiracy, drug trafficking, witness intimidation and several murders, including the 2018 murder of a 65-year-old ranking member of the gang.
+The federal indictment of seven state and national leaders of GDs including Dobbins suggested Hoover might still be holding power over the Chicago gang he founded.
+The indictment accused them of racketeering conspiracy, drug trafficking, witness intimidation and several murders, including the 2018 murder of a 65 year old ranking member of the gang.

 Hoover was not accused of wrongdoing but the indictment claimed that in September 2014, two co-accused Gangster Disciples Anthony Dobbins and Warren Griffin discussed how Larry Hoover had recently appointed them as “board members,” which gave them both the responsibility of gang’s operations across the US.